-General Comments
+General Calculator Comments

 - What the student enters into the calculator is not recorded for purposes of answering a question.
-Students must still answer questions using the directions given in the questions. - Using the Zoom In button will increase the font size of the calculator. - Each calculator can be moved on the screen using the mouse, and can be resized using the tabs on the bottom of and right-hand side of the calculator. - Calculators retain information that is typed into the calculator until the student moves to another page, such as when they use the Next or Back buttons.
-Students can open and close the calculator as they work through the question or question(s) on the same page without losing work done on the calculator. - When the calculator is unable to process what the student has entered, a yellow caution has triangle will display.
-Hovering the cursor over the yellow triangle shows text related to the issue, such as: "Sorry, I don't understand this." (all calculators) or "This calculator does not support equations."
+Students must still answer questions using the directions given in the questions. - Using the Zoom In button will increase the font size of the calculator. - Each calculator can be moved on the screen using the mouse, and can be resized using the tabs on the right-hand side and bottom of the calculator. - Calculators retain information that is typed into the calculator until the student moves to another page, such as when they use the Next or Back buttons.
+Students can open and close the calculator as they work through the question or question(s) on the same page without losing work done on the calculator. - When the calculator is unable to process what the student has entered, a yellow caution triangle () will display.
+Hovering the cursor over the yellow triangle shows text related to the issue, such as: "Sorry, I don't understand this." or, "This calculator does not support this type of equation."